 Make the Marshmallow Frosting

 They wouldn't be s'mores brownies without marshmallow, so let's get to the fun part!
-The marshmallow layer is effectively a swiss meringue.
+The marshmallow frosting is effectively a Swiss meringue.
 It might seem daunting but it's actually very easy to make.
+See my pavlova recipe for more expert tips on making meringue.

 - Make a double boiler by placing a heatproof bowl over a small saucepan with a few inches of water in it.
 Do not let the bottom of the bowl touch the hot water.
 Turn the heat on medium-low so the water is simmering.